pegros/PEG_FLW/README.md

 They are explicitly dedicated to Flow Designer but another package with more generaly available components is available on this repository (see [PEG_LIST](https://github.com/pegros/PEG_LIST) package).

+⚠️ In Winter 23 release, many new features have been added to Flows.
+Please investigate them first before considering the components in this package (especially Flow Forms and Flow Tables).

+ℹ️ You may also have a look at **[UnofficialSF](https://unofficialsf.com/)** to find other interesting components.

 ## Introduction